seanbao/mnemonas/docs/cloud-firewall-checklist.en.md

 - `http://nas.example.com:8080/health` fails or times out.
 - `http://nas.example.com:9090/` fails or times out.
 - `http://nas.example.com:9091/health` fails or times out.
+- Any custom backend ports also fail or time out.

 ## Common Mistakes

-- Opening `8080` for temporary testing and forgetting to remove it.
+- Opening `8080` or a custom backend port for temporary testing and forgetting to remove it.
 - Blocking `8080` in a cloud security group while local UFW or a router still forwards it.
-- Accidentally publishing dataplane `9090/9091` through Docker Compose, router NAT, or cloud security groups.
+- Accidentally publishing dataplane `9090/9091` or custom dataplane ports through Docker Compose, router NAT, or cloud security groups.
 - Exposing SSH `22` to `0.0.0.0/0` without additional rate limiting, key policy, or a bastion host.
 - Fixing IPv4 rules but leaving backend ports open through IPv6 `::/0`.